appscode/blog/content/post/deploy-mssql-server-in-aks/index.md

 ...

-# Read the sample data from Node 2
+# Confirm that the data inserted into the primary node has been replicated to the secondary nodes.
+# Access the secondary node (Node 2) to verify that the data is present.
 $ kubectl exec -it mssqlserver-ag-cluster-1 -n demo bash Defaulted container "mssql" out of: mssql, mssql-coordinator, mssql-init (init) mssql@mssqlserver-ag-cluster-1:/$ /opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P "pT42K58uKEe3pote"